 Keith migrated with his family from England to Australia in 1949 and grew up on the south coast of New South Wales.
 After leaving high school he trained as a teacher at the Australian School of Pacific Administration (ASOPA), arriving in the then Territory of Papua and New Guinea in 1963 at age 18.

-His first teaching post was at Kundiawa, where he also established a local newsletter and was a correspondent for the Australian Broadcasting Commission, South Pacific Post and Pacific Islands Monthly.
+His first teaching post was at Kundiawa in the Chimbu region, where he also established a local newsletter, the Kundiawa News, and was appointed as a freelance correspondent for the Australian Broadcasting Commission, the South Pacific Post and Pacific Islands Monthly.

-He transferred to Port Moresby as editor of school publications, later joining the ABC to write and produce educational broadcasts and moved to the Government Broadcasting Service in 1970, managing radio stations in Rabaul and Bougainville.
+After three years teaching, he was transferred to Port Moresby as editor of school publications, later joining the ABC to write and produce educational broadcasts.
+He moved to the Government Broadcasting Service in 1970, managing radio stations in Rabaul and Bougainville.

 Around the time of PNG's independence in 1975, Keith was appointed head of policy and planning of the new National Broadcasting Commission.

 Leaving PNG in 1976, he worked in a range of communications development roles in Indonesia, Maldives, India, Philippines and Fiji.
 Back in Australia he established and managed radio stations 2ARM-FM Armidale and 2SER-FM Sydney.

 Keith lectured in mass communication at ASOPA's successor, the International Training Institute, and was appointed Acting Principal before rejoining the ABC as its first General Manager of Corporate Relations, responsible for government, media and community affairs.